 - Race and Death Sentencing for Oklahoma Homicides Committed Between 1990 and 2012, Pierce, Radelet, and Sharp, Journal of Criminal Law and Criminology, 2017.

 - The Criminal Justice System is Riddled with Racial Disparities, Prison Policy Initiative, August 2016.

-- The Role of Race in Washington State Capital Sentencing, 1981-2014, Katherine Becket and Heather Evans, University of Washington, 2014.
+- The Role of Race in Washington State Capital Sentencing, 1981-2014, Katherine Beckett and Heather Evans, University of Washington, 2014.

 - Looking Deathworthy: Perceived Stereotypicality of Black Defendants Predicts Capital-Sentencing Outcomes, Eberhard, Davis, Purdie-Vaugns, and Johnson, Psychological Science, May 2006.

 - Killing with Prejudice: Race and the Death Penalty in the USA, Amnesty International, May 1999.

 NACDL’s new Cross-Examination Trial Pack includes three of our best-selling Cross-Examination resources: “Damage Control: Situational Cross-Examination Techniques Trial Guide”, "Ultimate Cross 2.0: Audio Recordings & Written Materials" and "Sample Cross-Examination Questions."

 This masterful collection of cross-examination resources provide countless tips, techniques and strategies for a variety of criminal case-specific scenarios.
 Learn to cross-examine a variety of trial witnesses!